Superstar Iz*One: Release

-The release of game was announced on April 8 thus users able to pre-registering themselves on both App Store and Google Play Store.
+The release of the game was announced on April 8 thus users able to pre-registering themselves on both App Store and Google Play Store.
 On April 10, the game reached 50,000 pre-register users, and three days later it reached a total of 80,000 users.

 Gameplay

-Like any rhythm games, players tap descending colored objects when they align with the bar at the bottom of the screen, the goal is being to score the highest points from the chosen soundtrack and competing each other in a league to go up a rank on the weekly chart league named "SS*ONE Ranking".
+Like any rhythm games, players tap descending colored objects when they align with the bar at the bottom of the screen, the goal is being to score the highest points from the chosen soundtrack and competing each other in a league to go up a rank on the weekly chart league named "SS*One Ranking".
 Tapping the objects in time correctly, and consecutively without any misses, gives bonus points.
 Every available soundtrack is grouped in different category which is moon, snow and flower.

 The game used card system which from the lowest is C, B, A, S and R. Each card was available in different theme that featured the group member photos such as Girly Style Collection, Vampire Style Collection and so on.
 Just like the soundtrack, the cards were also grouped in category as moon, snow and flower.

 For first time use, the user was designated to choose the members and play "La Vie en Rose" to matching their tapping with the game and receive a cards pack.
-Along with tapping the colored objects (beat), user was given an option to play with video or an fixed image as the background.
+Along with tapping the colored objects (beat), user was given an option to play with video or a fixed image as the background.
 The videos were from the performances of the group Japanese commemoration showcase "Suki to Iwasetai" or simply from their music videos.
 Every action in the game such as play the soundtrack, combining the cards and going up the rank was counted in XP points to level up the rank.
 Every rank had their own setup for equip the amount of cards to keep.

 The game was monetized through in-app-purchases to purchasing their headphones and diamond to play the soundtrack and purchase the cards.
 Headphone was gained from daily mission or when user rank up.

 Soundtrack

-SuperStar IZ*ONE contain a total of 20 songs in Korean and Japanese.
+SuperStar Iz*One contain a total of 20 songs in Korean and Japanese.
 Unlike their previous SuperStar series, the songs didn't need to get unlocked to play every available songs.
 Below is a list of songs available for the game, the song name is sorted and stylized from the game:

-End of Service
+End of service

-On March 28, 2021, it was announced that SuperStar IZ*ONE would be ending its service on May 31, 12:00 (JST) due to the end of Iz*One's activities.
+On March 28, 2021, it was announced that SuperStar Iz*One would be ending its service on May 31 at 12:00 JST due to the end of Iz*One's activities.

-In-app-purchases were disabled after April 28, 12:00 (JST).

-Diamonds obtained from the Diamond Shop can be refunded if they are not spent before the End of Service.
-The refund period is scheduled to be from May 31, 12:00 (JST) to July 31, 12:00 (JST).
+In-app-purchases were disabled after April 28.
+Diamonds obtained from the Diamond Shop could be refunded if they had not been spent before the End of Service.
+The refund period was from May 31 to July 31, 2021.